geminiplanetimager/gpi_pipeline/documentation/usage/primitives.rst

  All photometry is done in ADU/coadd.
 This is performed by converting the cube to ADU/coadd then converting back to whatever units the cube was input with.

+ The error bars are determined using the same method as the satellite spots in gpi_calibrate_photometric_flux primitive.
+The user specifies the sky radii used in performing the aperture photometry.
+Note that the 'annuli' only represent the radial size of the extraction.
+The background is extracted by fitting a constant to an annulus surrounding the central star at the same radius as the planet.
+The inner width of the annulus is equal to the inner_sky_radius, the outer annulus describes the distance from the companion to the edges of the annulus that should be considered when fitting the constant.
+If the user wishes to examine the section being fit, they should modify line 350 accordingly.

+ Highpass filtering the image is recommended to determine the centroids, note that the highpass filtered image is not used when measuring the extracted spectrum.

  KEYWORDS: